 How do I apply for a job?

-First, you should learn more by reading the Guide to Student Employment.
-To apply for a student worker position, follow the steps provided on the How to Apply page.
+First, learn more by reading the Guide to Student Employment.
+Next, follow the four steps to apply provided on the Student Employment web page.

 What do I do once I have been offered and have accepted a position?